fdutenho/garagedoor/README.md

 > Open the following link in a web browser of a device in the same WiFi than the nodeMCU
 > <http://garage/>

+### Advances usage
+Use http://garage/?ops=oc for directly sending an open/close command

+Use http://garage/?log=list for enabling a command log output on the webpage

+You may combine both params of course, e.g. http://garage/?ops=oc&log=list

 ### customisations